-D. Faculty Oversight
+Faculty Oversight

-A Faculty Coordinator assures the educational quality of the Law Student's experience by (i) ensuring the Law Student's field placement experience includes a classroom instructional component, regularly scheduled tutorials, or other means of ongoing, contemporaneous, faculty-guided reflection and opportunities for self-evaluation; (ii) meeting with the Law Student as needed to assist the Law Student and assure educational progress; and (iii) conducting at least one in-person meeting or telephone conference with the Field Placement Supervisor during the semester and providing relevant feedback to him or her.
+A Faculty Coordinator assures the educational quality of the Law Student's experience by (i) ensuring the Law Student's field placement experience includes a classroom instructional component, regularly scheduled tutorials, or other means of ongoing, contemporaneous, faculty-guided reflection and opportunities for self-evaluation; (ii) meeting with the Law Student as needed to assist the Law Student and assure educational progress; and (iii) conducting at least one in-person meeting or telephone conference with the Supervisor during the semester and providing relevant feedback to him or her.

-A Faculty Coordinator evaluates the Law Student's academic performance as described in Section III(A) and (B).
-In addition, the Faculty Coordinator addresses Law Student and Field Placement Supervisor concerns as necessary and provides training materials to Field Placement Supervisors (including, but not limited to, this Handbook).
+A Faculty Coordinator evaluates the Law Student's academic performance.
+In addition, the Faculty Coordinator addresses Law Student and Supervisor concerns as necessary and provides training materials to Supervisors (including, but not limited to, this Handbook).